Skip to content

 Start Early and Break Tasks into Chunks

 One of the easiest ways to feel overwhelmed is to leave everything until the last minute.
 Begin the packing process at least two weeks before your move.
 Create a checklist of all tasks.
 Break larger jobs into smaller steps.
 For example, pack one room each day.
+Consider getting advice or services from leading movers to make the process more efficient and less stressful.
 Label each box clearly.
 List what’s inside and where it goes in the new space.
 That helps you stay organized and saves time when unpacking.
 Use a calendar or app to schedule tasks daily.
 That avoids the feeling that everything must be done all at once.
 Taking action in small steps reduces stress and builds momentum.

 Clean Space- Clean Head